A Step to Decouple Optimization in 3DGS: Methodology

-As discussed in Sec.\ref{sec::intro}, using \textbf{Sparse Adam} directly improves the optimization efficiency but causes degraded performance.
-Denoted $\mathcal{V}$ as a filter that takes the value $1$ only for primitives visible under the current viewpoint and $0$ for others, Sparse Adam can be obtained by replacing $\beta$ in Eq. \ref{meth::first_grad} via:
+As discussed in Sec.~\ref{sec::intro}, using \textbf{Sparse Adam} directly improves optimization efficiency but causes degraded performance.
+Let $\mathcal{V}$ denote a visibility filter that takes value $1$ for primitives visible from the current viewpoint and $0$ otherwise.
+Sparse Adam can be obtained by replacing $\beta$ in Eq.~\ref{meth::first_grad} via:

-However, from the perspective of inter-viewpoint updates, Sparse Adam is effectively viewpoint-stable: the update of primitives is influenced only by steps in visible viewpoints at the moment and does not undergo implicit updates in invisible viewpoints.
+However, from the perspective of inter-viewpoint updates, Sparse Adam is effectively viewpoint-stable: the updates of primitives are influenced only by steps from visible viewpoints and does not undergo implicit updates from invisible viewpoints.

-To conduct a preliminary investigation, three experiments were performed on vanilla 3DGS: (GS1) training with the original Adam optimizer, (GS2) replacing Adam with Sparse Adam, and (GS3) employing Adam during the densification stage while applying Sparse Adam in the P-Op stage.
-Based on these comparisons in Table~\ref{tab::vanilla_3dgs_sparse}, we make the following observations: \textbf{Observation 1} Sparse Adam is more stable: Since densification is governed by gradient magnitudes, the smaller number of primitives observed under Sparse Adam suggests that more primitives fail to meet the gradient threshold.
-Moreover, Sparse Adam holds on more active primitive, especially the GS3 in Table~\ref{tab::vanilla_3dgs_sparse} (0.048 million dead primitives in Sparse Adam \emph{v.s.} 0.232 million in Adam), which implies components in Adam are potential for pruning redundant primitives. \textbf{Observation 2} Sparse Adam is less explorative: although it quickly drives primitives toward stability and results in fewer primitives overall, its performance degrades noticeably.
-Experiments on 3DGS-MCMC show the similar observation in some scenes that Sparse Adam makes smaller reallocated primitive number, and this phenomenon can be found in Figure~\ref{plot:realoccated_primitives}~f.
+To conduct a preliminary investigation, three experiments are performed on vanilla 3DGS: (GS1) training with the original Adam optimizer, (GS2) replacing Adam with Sparse Adam, and (GS3) employing Adam during the densification stage while applying Sparse Adam in the P-Op stage.
+Based on the comparisons in Table~\ref{tab::vanilla_3dgs_sparse}, we make the following observations: \textbf{Observation 1} \emph{Sparse Adam is more stable}: Since densification is governed by gradient magnitudes, the smaller number of primitives observed under Sparse Adam suggests that more primitives fail to meet the gradient threshold.
+Moreover, Sparse Adam retains more active primitives, especially in GS3 of Table~\ref{tab::vanilla_3dgs_sparse} (0.048 million dead primitives with Sparse Adam \emph{vs.} 0.232 million with Adam), which implies that certain components in Adam are potential for pruning redundant primitives. \textbf{Observation 2} \emph{Sparse Adam is less explorative}: Although Sparse Adam quickly drives primitives toward stability and results in fewer primitives overall, its performance degrades noticeably.
+Experiments on 3DGS-MCMC show similar observations in some scenes, where Sparse Adam leads to fewer reallocated primitives, as shown in Figure~\ref{plot:realoccated_primitives}~f.